 Launched in 2012, Ripple is not only an RTGS network but it also provides currency exchange and remittance services.
 RippleNet provides mainly three types of solutions right now.
 Banks can process cross-border payments for their customers using RippleNet’s xCurrent solution.

-While traditional bank wire service uses a handful of intermediaries to process overseas payments, Ripple allows two banks to connect with each other without any intermediaries.
+While traditional bank wire service uses a handful of intermediaries to process overseas payments, Ripple allows two banks to connect without intermediaries.

-Suppose I am paying with INR and the end party only accepts USD.
-In that case, Ripple will find the best conversion rate for INR-USD pair.
-It may directly convert the INR to USD, or it may convert it the INR to GBP and that GBP to USD, depending on the final exchange fees.
+Suppose I am paying with INR, and the end party only accepts USD.
+In that case, Ripple will find the best conversion rate for the INR-USD pair.
+It may directly convert the INR to USD, or it may convert the INR to GBP and that GBP to USD, depending on the final exchange fees.

 Ripple transactions are very fast – in general, it takes only about 5 seconds for a Ripple payment to go through.
-You don’t have to take my word for it, try sending XRP to your friend or to an exchange, you will see.
+You don’t have to take my word for it.
+Try sending XRP to your friend or an exchange.
+You will see.

 Currently, Ripple can also process 1500 transactions per second, a number that is 500x higher than Bitcoin’s TPS.
-RippleNet also has the ability to scale this even further and reach as much as 50,000 transactions per second.
+RippleNet also can scale this even further and reach as many as 50,000 transactions per second.

 Partner Banks And Companies